less/less-docs/content/features-overview.md

 title: Features Overview
 ---

 > LESS (which stands for Leaner Style Sheets) is a backwards-compatible language extension for CSS.
-The Less.js JavaScript library converts your LESS styles to CSS styles, and runs in Node.js or the browser.
+This is the official documentation for LESS, the language, and Less.js, the JavaScript tool that converts your Less styles to CSS styles.

-Because LESS looks just like CSS, learning it is a breeze.
-LESS only makes a few additions to the CSS language, which is one of the reasons it's the most popular CSS pre-processing language in the world.
+Because Less looks just like CSS, learning it is a breeze.
+Less only makes a few convenient additions to the CSS language, which is one of the reasons it can be learned so quickly.

+* _For detailed documentation on Less language features, see [Features](/features/)_
+* _For a list of Less Built-in functions, see [Functions](/functions/)_
+* _For detailed usage instructions, see [Using Less.js](/usage/)_
+* _For third-party tools for Less, see [Tools](/tools/)_

-What does LESS add?
-Here's a quick overview.
+What does Less add to CSS?
+Here's a quick overview of features.

-### Variables
+# Variables

 These are pretty self-explanatory: